wolfmanjm/STM32F401-Forth/README.md

 Most of these I have written by following the HAL drivers, and some have taken parts from other mecrisp forth contributions.

-License is BSD 2-clause
+License for my original work is BSD 2-clause, other code is licensed by the original authors found in the mecrisp stellaris repo.

 Most of these require the slightly modified versions of lib_registers.txt and lib_systick.txt to be loaded first.

-* 80MHz.fs sets the clock the 84MHz and sets HCLK accordingly, also sets the baud rate to match.
+* 84MHz.fs sets the clock the 84MHz and sets HCLK accordingly, also sets the baud rate to match.
 * i2c.fs implements H/W I2C based on the HAL drivers
 * spi1.fs sets up SPI1 again mostly based on the HAL drivers
 * qei.fs sets up a timer to handle a quadrature encoder in H/W